drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 ### Inside a contract

 Smart contracts can deploy other contracts, potentially opening up interesting use cases.
-This is done simply by calling ```Create<T:SmartContract>(ulong amount, object[] params, ulong gasLimit)``` which will require a reference to the smart contract.
+This is done simply by calling `Create<T:SmartContract>(ulong amount, object[] params, ulong gasLimit)` which will require a reference to the smart contract.

 ## Saving gas

 ### Contract logging

 When developing an application which interacts with a smart contract, it is important to be able to minimise fees which are incurred when doing so.
-Stratis smart contracts have the ```Log<T:struct>(T)``` method, which enables you to log data that can be queried using the API of the full node.
+Stratis smart contracts have the `Log<T:struct>(T)` method, which enables you to log data that can be queried using the API of the full node.
 Querying logged data does not cost gas and therefore this is very useful when you want to store metadata for a contract.

 Lets say that you want to store some details for your contract, specifically an id, name, company and author, that a third party can query and display.
 You are able to create a struct type to contain this data.

+<?# highlight csharp ?>

 ```csharp
 public struct Details